Stochast1c/solarhud/README.md

 ##How to Switch Themes

-Currently the color theme must be switched manually by editting the \*scheme files and changing the map in chapterbackgrounds.txt.
-There is a planned update to branch the hud so that theme switching is as simple as downloading the other verison.

-To switch between light and dark colorschemes (the default is light), swap the base colors in resource/\*scheme.res: base0↔base00, base3↔base03, etc.

-Then change the map in scripts/chapterbackgrounds.txt: upward↔2fort.
+You can easily switch your theme by changing the branch that you are using.

+If you have made changes to the hud that aren't simply replicated then you can just grab the dark theme's \*scheme.res files from resource/ and change the map in scripts/chapterbackgrounds.txt: upward↔2fort and that **should** convert everything to your perferred scheme.

 ##Requests, Bugs, Errors, etc.